 TGbe editor: Modify the subclause as the following (Track Changes ON):

 The GTKSA results from a successful 4-way handshake, FT 4-way handshake, FT protocol, FT resource request protocol, group key handshake, or FILS authentication, and is unidirectional.
 In an infrastructure BSS, there is one GTKSA, used exclusively for encrypting group addressed MPDUs that are transmitted by the AP and for decrypting group addressed transmissions that are received by the STAs.
-Between an AP MLD and a non-AP MLD that have completed a successful multi-link (re)setup, for each setup link there is one GTKSA used exclusively for encrypting group addressed MPDUs that are transmitted by the AP affiliated with the AP MLD and for decrypting group addressed transmissions that are received by the non-AP STAs affiliated with the non-AP MLD.
+Between an AP MLD and a non-AP MLD that have completed a successful multi-link (re)setup, for each setup link there is one GTKSA used exclusively for encrypting group addressed MPDUs that are transmitted by the (#12094) affiliated AP operating on the link and for decrypting group addressed transmissions that are received by the affiliated non-AP STA operating on the link.

 ...